Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Lesson 3: DLQ Configuration is Not Optional

-In first 3 months, we lost 12,000 events due to unhandled errors before implementing DLQ.
+Early on, we lost events due to unhandled errors before implementing DLQ.

 Proper error handling:

-- Set maxReceiveCount=3 (retry failed messages 3 times)
+- Set a sensible maxReceiveCount (retry failed messages a few times)

 - Monitor DLQ depth daily